updated Jul 11, 2026 12.2MB file size 687 downloads

-Open the station's website, click the big play button, and you hear audio - but try to grab that same stream for VLC Media Player, foobar2000 or a custom playlist and you are suddenly inspecting DOM elements and chasing redirects.
+Open a station's page, hit the big play button, and you hear audio - but try to grab that same stream for VLC Media Player, foobar2000 or a custom playlist and you are suddenly inspecting DOM elements and chasing redirects.

 X Radio Stream Finder removes that friction.

-These changes sit on top of the v2.1 "Sounds Like" typo-tolerant search and the v2.0 "Sessions", Statistics and themed-borders foundation.
+These additions sit on top of v2.3's portable settings.json export and optional crash reporting, the v2.2 station-logo refresh, v2.1's typo-tolerant search and the v2.0 Sessions, Statistics and themed-borders foundation.

 X Radio Stream Finder indexes all 35,000+ stations and exposes them through three simple lookup modes.
 You can search by name and pull the matching stream URL instantly, browse by genre with clickable tags for Jazz, Classical, Rock, Lo-Fi, Chill, Electronic, News, Ambient and dozens more, or filter by country and language - useful for expats, language learners and anyone following local news from abroad.